Rules for Peasant Format

 Introduction

-The following rules and ban list changes are therefore debated and voted on by a council. the details of their activities, debates and decisions are publicly available here
+Changes to the rules and Ban list are debated and voted by a committee.
+The details of their activities, debates, and decisions are available here.

 Deck Construction